MindaugsLibietis/SapiensGame/README.md

 # Welcome to guessing game

-#### To run this game open RUN.bat file, go to your faworite browser and enter http://localhost:8080,
+#### To run this game open RUN.bat file, go to your favourite browser and enter http://localhost:8080
-#### or enter file location ..\TestSapiens and write java -jar demo-0.0.1-SNAPSHOT.jar and in browser enter http://localhost:8080

 ## Game rules will be explained in index page of project and down bellow

-###Game rules:
+### Game rules:

 * Program chooses a random secret number with 4 digits.
 * All digits in the secret number are different.